 Things Ignored When Estimating the Cost of Software Development

-That’s especially applicable to agile software development cost estimation, which involves the development team’s flexibility and allows you to shift requirements.
+That’s especially applicable to Agile software development cost estimation, which involves the development team’s flexibility and allows you to shift requirements.
 Such an approach enables adapting to changed circumstances.
 So you can adjust the budget and schedule to the current situation.

 Thus, you can postpone or ignore estimating some digital production aspects’ costs.
-These, for example, could be additional “good-to-have” features that are not on your main list.
+These, for example, could be extra “good-to-have” features that are not on your main list.
 Also, you may not pay much attention to minor staffing issues.
 When hiring an offshore vendor, you give them full responsibility for additional project and workflow aspects.

 What Are the Deviations in Software Development Cost Estimation?